AMT 1/72 Razor Crest

 REVELL vs AMT

 By now, everyone would either have a Revell or an AMT or even both.
 So, yes, they would be making comparisons between the two.
-Just like when Bandai’s 1/72 Millenium Falcon was compared with the decades earlier Finemolds.
+Just like when Bandai’s 1/72 Millennium Falcon was compared with the decades earlier Finemolds.
 For my own, I am just going to highlight the main differences.

 IN A NUTSHELL